 As someone who has written counter-factual historical analysis as well as 'what if?' stories I am often asked to indicate how feasible a particular scenario might have been.
 This can be difficult as individuals can vary widely in their judgement of what is feasible and in history, sometimes what happened was the least feasible option, e.g. the Continental forces surviving the winter of 1777/78 intact in the American War of Independence or the Bolshevik forces winning the Russian Civil War 1918-21 against so much armed opposition.
 In terms of novels, the two most popular scenarios: Nazi Germany winning the Second World War and the Confederacy winning the American Civil War were both highly unlikely on economic and military grounds.
 However, with the trilogy by Harry Harrison which is concluded by this book, it goes utterly into the realms of fantasy.
 Harrison does not simply diverge from what happened in history but completely twists it around.
 Consequently you end up effectively with a steampunk novel with some unlikely alternate history.

 Let us remember that, already in this series, the Confederacy turned its back on substantial British support and ended the civil war in a single day.
-Canada forgot all its ties to Britain and despite many residents have come from the USA to escape its culture now willingly accepted everything they imposed.
+Canada forgot all its ties to Britain and, despite many of residents having come from the USA to escape its culture, now willingly accepted everything they imposed.
 In the space of two years, the southern states of the USA have been miraculously industrialised, something that President Andrew Johnson, who took over when Lincoln was assassinated and was more supportive of the former Confederate states, was unable to achieve.
 In passing, the racial tensions of the southern states have been resolved a century before that happened in our world, even if has been resolved.
-The Americans then launched a perfect invasion of Ireland across the Atlantic, eighty years before they struggled to carry out one across the English Channel in our history and have again miraculously resolved the divisions in Ireland in a matter of weeks, problems that have dogged politicians in our world for decades.
+The Americans then launched a perfect invasion of Ireland across the Atlantic, eighty years before they struggled to carry out one across the English Channel in our history.
+Again they have miraculously resolved the divisions in Ireland in a matter of weeks, problems that have dogged politicians in our world for decades.
 They have also managed to industrialise Ireland 140 years earlier than achieved during a period of greater peace in our history.

-What Harrison forgets in this novel as with the two that precede it, is that yes, it is great to read about history going down a different path, but there is minimal interest if everything is a foregone conclusion.
+What Harrison forgets in this novel, as with the two that precede it, is that yes, it is great to read about history going down a different path, but there is minimal interest if everything is a foregone conclusion.
 In this novel the British military is largely passive.
-Despite two wars against the USA it does not develop any spy network in the USA nor takes care to monitor US shipping.
-In contrast the Russians have a highly developed spy network in Britain that they share with the Americans for some reason.
-The Americans despite coming late to building a navy, construct sophisticated steamships with armour so strong nothing the British fire at them from land or sea can even penetrate their armour, yet US warships can completely destroy a British ironclad ship or modern fort in thirty minutes.
-Along the way the Americans invent a new version of the 'bomb ketch', a ship carrying mortars, which the British were using against fortifications in the 1800s but seem to have completely forgotten about by the 1860s.
-They also develop the internal combustion engine, whereas in fact it had been developed in France in 1859 and there were not real cars for another fifteen years.
+Despite two wars against the USA, it does not develop any spy network in the USA nor takes care to monitor US shipping.
+In contrast, the Russians have a highly developed spy network in Britain that they share with the Americans for some reason.
+The Americans, despite coming late to building a navy, construct sophisticated steamships with armour so strong nothing the British fire at them from land or sea can even penetrate it, yet US warships can completely destroy a British ironclad ship or modern fort in thirty minutes.
+Along the way, the Americans invent a new version of the 'bomb ketch', a ship carrying mortars, which the British were using against fortifications in the 1800s but seem to have completely forgotten about by the 1860s.
+They also develop the internal combustion engine, whereas, in fact, it had been developed in France in 1859 and there were not real cars for another fifteen years.
 They create simple tanks, fifty years ahead of this happening in our history and they are hundreds of times more reliable than any which went to war in our First World War, hence me seeing this as a steampunk novel.

 Aside from how idiotic and incapable of engineering the British are shown, the Americans have complete luck throughout.
 No-one gets a successful shot in against one of their warships, there are minimal breakdowns and no problems with the weather despite sailing an armada across the Atlantic via Iceland.
-Even when Britain is invaded, any attempts at warnings are cut off or fail, yet in contrast the Americans are able to get accurate information and details from casual observations and amateurs.
-Throughout their casualties are minimal whereas skilled units are slaughtered to a man.
+Even when Britain is invaded, any attempts at warnings are cut off or fail but, in contrast the Americans are able to get accurate information and details from casual observations and amateurs.
+Throughout, their casualties are minimal, whereas skilled British units are slaughtered to a man.
 Harrison also forgets that the British were keen purchasers of the Gatling gun, particular versions were made for that market and if threatened with them, they would not have sat idly by and not created or bought in something similar.
-The Americans have long supply lines even back to their friends in Ireland let alone back to the USA and yet in the face of this all the British armies let alone the militia and yeomanry evaporate rather than defend their homes.
+The Americans have long supply lines even back to their friends in Ireland, let alone to the USA and yet, in the face of this, all the British armies, let alone the militia and yeomanry, evaporate rather than defend their homes.

 'White Eagles Over Serbia' by Lawrence Durrell